Event type

 Join one of our team on a relaxing guided walk around the Zoo.

-This one-hour walk and talk will be an opportunity to spend time with our experts, getting behind-the-scenes info and occasionally strolling off the beaten track of the Zoo.
-Each walk is held on a Thursday at 10.30am.
+This 90 minute walk and talk will be an opportunity to spend time with our experts, getting behind-the-scenes info and occasionally strolling off the beaten track of the Zoo.
+Each walk is held on a Thursday at 10.30am, starting from the Visitor Centre at the main entrance.

-Meet other like-minded Zoo frequenters and breathe in our big green spaces – breathe in and admire the picturesque surroundings - nurturing both body and mind.
+Meet other like-minded Zoo visitors and breathe in our big green spaces while admiring the picturesque surroundings - nurturing both body and mind.

-Each week's walk will have a theme all of its own:
+Each week's walk will have a different theme, our upcoming schedule is:

-Joining these walks is free of charge on paid entry to the Zoo.
-Please arrive early to avoid queues on Zoo entry
+Joining these walks is free of charge other than paid entry to the Zoo for non-members.
+Please arrive early to avoid queues at Zoo entry.

 Sign up to hear about upcoming events